iotaap/docs/iotaap-os/building-library.md

 ## Versioning
 This library uses semantic versioning.
 Before building procedure library version in `library.json` must be updated.

-CHANGELOG.md must be also updated by describing changes.
+CHANGELOG must be also updated by describing changes.

 Finally, in `iotaap_os\src\system\definitions.h` parameter `LIB_VERSION` has to be updated.